sIDsID11/nextbike/README.md

 - `name: str` - The name of the country.
 - `code: str` - The country code.
+- `lat: float` - The latitude coordinate of the country.
+- `lng: float` - The longitude coordinate of the country.
 - `cities: dict[str, City]` - A dictionary containing cities' data indexed by their city IDs.

 #### Methods: